ChenCao2016/AQMODpy/README.md

 # AQMODpy
-AQMODpy is a Python source code for AMP Quantized-MIMO-OFDM Decoder
+AQMODpy is the Python source code for AMP Quantized-MIMO-OFDM Decoder

 Feel free to contact me for any questions: